Connor-Sheahan/Connor-Sheahan/README.md

-- 👋 Hi, I’m @Connor-Sheahan
+- 👋 Hi, I’m @Connor-Sheahan.
 - 👀 I’m interested in Computer Science, Robotics, and Engineering.
-I'm currently looking to combine the three into some sort of mechatronics work.
+I'm currently looking to combine these three passions into some sort of mechatronics work.
 - 🌱 I’m currently studying Track One Undeclared Engineering at University of Toronto.
 - 💞️ I’m not looking to collaborate on anything at the moment (school is hard lol).
 - 📫 How to reach me: Quickest way is to shoot me an email (connorsheahan2@gmail.com)!